MSeifert04/iteration_utilities/docs/index.rst

 .. note::
-   The documentation also presents functionality from several built-in modules and functions to provide a general overview over the avaiable functionality.
+   The documentation also presents functionality from several built-in modules and functions to provide a general overview over the available functionality.

 .. warning::
    This library is under on-going development and may change it's API!